KarHam/portfolio/lira_prediction/README.md

 Table shows some comparison metrics for different predictions, including the dummy baseline and the chosen linear regression.

-Phase2 and phase3 is the notebook codes used to do EDA and run different models respectively.
+Phase2final and phase3final are the notebook codes used to do EDA and run different models respectively.
 They are fairly involved.